fseehawer/react-circular-slider/README.md

 ## Donation

-## PIf you find this component useful, please consider a small donation.
+## If you find this component useful, please consider a small donation.
 Even one dollar helps maintain and develop new features!

 [You can find the donate button on the bottom of the example page](https://fseehawer.github.io/react-circular-slider/)